KyleA99/KyleA99/README.md

 ### Hi there 👋

 <div align="justify">
-    I am Kyle Angelich, a software developer actively seeking roles as a full-stack developer/software engineer.
+    My name is Kyle Angelich, a software developer actively seeking roles as a full-stack developer/software engineer.
 Presently, I am focused on building a solid understanding of programming, JavaScript, HTML, CSS, and node.js.
 I am enthusiastic about utilizing my technical expertise, strong problem-solving abilities, and distinctive thinking approach to embark on a fulfilling career as a full-stack developer/software engineer.
 </div>

 </br>